|Frank is 66 and Pete is 60||Nearing Retirement||$64,000||$300,000||Admissions Counselor|

 How TIAA can help

-Investigate income options that can help create lifetime income to help realize your retirement lifestyle.
+We can recommend annuity options that can help you pursue your retirement lifestyle.

-We can help you align your asset allocation strategy with your long-term income needs.
+We can help you align your asset allocation with your long-term income needs.

 We can help you create a retirement income strategy that factors in your concerns, as well as your goals.